chrislemke/nlp-text-classifier/README.md

 This step prepared the data for the Tensorflow model.
 To process the text data it needs to be tokenized and encoded.
 Keras preprocessing methods are used for this. <code>texts_to_sequences</code> encodes the text to a sequence of integers.<br>Each sequence is padded to the longest available sequence using <code>pad_sequences</code>.
 Afterwards scikit-learn's <code>train_test_split</code> method is used to split the data into <code>X_train</code>, <code>X_valid</code>, <code>y_train</code>, and <code>y_valid</code>.

 <h4>Hyperparameter tuning</h4>
 Instead of manually searching for the best hyperparameter used by the model.
+In this project <a href="https://github.com/keras-team/keras-tuner">Keras Tuner</a> is used.<br>
+There are two different ways to create the weights for the embedding layer.
+You may create your own Word2Vec model using the <a href="https://github.com/stoffy/RUAK-text-classifier/blob/master/notebooks/embeddings_trainer.ipynb"><code>embeddings_trainer.ipynb</code></a>.
+For the English language it is also possible to use the weights from the Word2Vec model provided by <a href="https://tfhub.dev/google/Wiki-words-500/2">Tensorflow Hub</a>.<br>

-In this project <a href="https://github.com/keras-team/keras-tuner">Keras Tuner</a> is used.<br>At the beginning of the step the Word2Vec model is loaded which can be created using the <a href="https://github.com/stoffy/RUAK-text-classifier/blob/master/notebooks/embeddings_trainer.ipynb"><code>embeddings_trainer.ipynb</code></a>.<br> The <code>hypermodel</code> function contains the definition of the model and the ranges for tuning the hyperparameters.
+At the beginning of the step the Word2Vec model is loaded which can be created <br> The <code>hypermodel</code> function contains the definition of the model and the ranges for tuning the hyperparameters.
 The following parameters can be tuned:
 <ul>
 <li><code>hp_dense_count</code> - Number of dense layers at the end of the model</li>
 <li><code>hp_dense_units</code> - Number of units in dense layers</li>